 - Insert CPU into the motherboard socket carefully.

-- Put the thermal paste on the CPU lid, attach the CPU cooler to the motherboard, above the CPU, remember to plug in the cooler fan connector.
+- Put the thermal paste on the CPU lid, attach the CPU cooler to the motherboard, above the CPU, remember to plug in the cooling fan connector.

 - Place the motherboard into the rig frame, use screws to secure it.